oxytocin/DocComments/README.md

 - `g:DocCommentsEditWindowWidth`, the width of the `EditComment` window (defaults to 55);
 - `g:DocCommentsPreviewWidth`, the max width of the `GetComment` window (defaults to 50.
 Height will change to accomodate the text);
 - `g:DocCommentsPath`, the path to store/look for comment files.
 By default, comment files will be stored in the same directory as the original file.
 Comment files are named according to the convention `.[name of original file]_comments`.
+- `g:DocCommentsEchoComments`, whether to echo comment text to the command line whenever the cursor enters a commented region (0 for no, 1 for yes.
+Defaults to 0.)
+Causes the plugin to read from disc every time the cursor is moved in a commented region; I haven't noticed a performance impact from this, but if you are very concerned about performance, you may prefer to keep this feature disabled.

 ## <a id="installation"></a>Installation